bluzky/skema/README.md

 }
 ```

 Or you can define a default value as a function.
-This function is evaluated when `Tarams.cast` gets invoked.
+This function is evaluated when `Skema.cast` gets invoked.

 ```elixir
 schema = %{